Creating a Summary Report (Optional)

 oCC_EXby the segment length.

-mCC_PT_Ct: The potential capacity density.
+mCC_HPE_Ct: The historic capacity density.
 Calculated by dividing

-mCC_EXtoPT: The ration between existing and potential capacity.
+mCC_EXtoHPE: The ration between existing and historic capacity.
 Calculated by dividing

 Currently the Summary Report tool is limited by the distance and relation that dam capture events to the NHD line.
 This can result in short reaches being assigned multiple dams and having overestimated dam densities due to the small reach length.
 While larger reaches adjacent to the short reach which might have been assigned some of the dams are not and have low dam densities.